dumlutimuralp/docker-networking/README.md

 # Preperation
 [Back to Table of Contents](#Table-Of-Contents)

-I used a single Ubuntu 16.04.5 LTS based virtual machine on VMware ESX.
+A single Ubuntu 16.04.5 LTS based virtual machine is used in this guide.
 It is configured with a static IP address.
 As shown below in Ubuntu's shell.

 <pre><code>
 root@ubuntu26:~# <b>more /etc/network/interfaces</b>